evkx/evkx.github.io/content/models/bmw/i4/i4_eDrive40/_index.md

 ## Cargo Capacity and Towing Ability

 The cargo capacity in the trunk is 470 liters.
 With the rear seat down, it is 1290 liters.
-On the roof, you can load up to 75kg.
-The maxium weight of the car is 2605kg, and with the base weight of 2050 kg, you can max load 555 kg, including driver and passengers.
+On the roof, you can load up to 75 kg (165,3 lbs).
+The maxium weight of the car is 2605 kg (5743 lbs), and with the base weight of 2050 kg (4519 lbs), you can max load 555 kg (1224 lbs), including driver and passengers.
 Some options can increase the base weight and reduce the maximum loading weight.

 You can order the car with a towbar.
-The maximum total weight on a braked trailer is 1600, and on unbraked, it is 750kg.
+The maximum total weight on a braked trailer is 1600, and on unbraked, it is 750 kg (3527/1653 lbs).

 {{< sitefiguresized thumb="models/bmw/i4/i4_edrive40/trunk_1_st.jpg" title="BMW i4 eDrive40" width="3000" height="2121"  >}}